 There's just one approved drug that does this, Orlistat.
 It inhibits lipase (one of those all-important enzymes the body is maintaining homeostasis for) so your stomach can only digest 2/3rds of the fats that enter your stomach.
 Instead of processing the other 1/3rd of fats, the body flushes them through the digestive track, resulting in uncontrollable oily diarrhea for 90% of users in the first year.
 Good times.

 The oily bowel discharge lessens with time, but when you dive into the research you find that most of this is due to people consuming far less fat than before (because fatty meals = severe diarrhea).
 This is also a form of homeostasis.
 When you find a food that makes you ill, your body has a series of tools it can use to make sure you don't eat it again.
 The taste of that food becomes less appealing.
 The sight or smell of it can make you feel queasy.
 This is the true mechanism by which Orlistat works.
 It makes eating fatty food so disgusting and uncomfortable that you start to avoid it.
+And you’ll want to avoid nature’s call too as it may compel you to associate every trip to the restroom with guilt - was it something you ate?

 The substances we discussed above all try to tweak things at the digestive level.
 DNP actually changes the way your cells work.
 The molecular biology here is quite intense (dive in if you're feeling brave), but the overview is that DNP lets the protons in your mitochondria pass through the mitochondrial membrane without having to undergo ATP synthesis.
 Basically, your cells become much less efficient at producing energy, because the fuel for the reaction is leaking out through holes in the gas tank.